WikiLeaks, Journalism Ethics and the Digital Age: What Did We Learn?

 First, there is a big difference between an information dump and journalism.
 Simply availing ourselves of the technology that allows us to publish does not turn our work into journalism.
 Journalism requires truth-telling.
 This means verifying that material is genuine, then publishing it in a way that is accurate as to plain facts and context.

-Failure of contextual accuracy was one aspect for which WikiLeaks had been criticised over Collateral Murder, a video it published in 2010 of secret US military footage showing an Apache helicopter shooting at and killing about a dozen civilians in Baghdad in 2007.
+Failure of contextual accuracy was one aspect for which WikiLeaks had been criticized over Collateral Murder, a video it published in 2010 of secret US military footage showing an Apache helicopter shooting at and killing about a dozen civilians in Baghdad in 2007.

-Second, journalism requires harm minimisation.
+Second, journalism requires harm minimization.
 It is a breach of the journalistic ethical value of responsibility to publish recklessly, carelessly and without regard to potential harm.
 This means taking pains to imagine and assess the possible risks to life, human well-being, property and reputation, as well as to a particular public interest in having countries able to conduct foreign policy and provide optimum security for their forces engaged in war.

 Third, journalism also requires these risks to be assessed against a more general public interest: the interest in knowing as full a story as possible about decisions by governments that commit their societies to grave undertakings, such as war.
 This includes the public interest in knowing the truth instead of lies.